 (iii) provides the ability to demonstrate that the incumbent worker is able to execute new tasks, or old tasks in new ways, as a direct result of the training; but

 (b) does not refer to training that generally increases an incumbent worker's knowledge of a topic area or areas.

-(5) Certified education must result in a nationally recognized or industry-recognized credential being awarded in recognition of attainment of a measurable technique or occupational skill, based on standards developed or endorsed by employers.
+(5) Certified training must result in a nationally recognized or industry-recognized credential being awarded in recognition of attainment of a measurable technique or occupational skill, based on standards developed or endorsed by employers.

 (6) Training must include direct, live access to the trainer.

 History: 53-2-1220, MCA; IMP, 53-2-1217, 53-2-1218, MCA; NEW, 2017 MAR p.
 2433, Eff.
 1/1/18; AMD, 2022 MAR p.
 1074, Eff.
 7/1/22; AMD, 2023 MAR p.
 568, Eff.
 7/1/23.